Affordable Housing

 Apartments that have been vacant since 2022, or became vacant after a tenant who lived there for at least 25 years moved out, could see higher rent increases.

-If a landlord spends $50,000 on renovating one of those apartments, they can raise the rent by $320 in buildings with more than 35 units or $347 in buildings with 35 or fewer units.
+If a landlord spends up to $50,000 on renovating one of those apartments, they can raise the rent by up to $320 in buildings with more than 35 units or up to $347 in buildings with 35 or fewer units.
 The higher cap is meant to target the units that need the most work, Riggs said.

 “It’s intended as a proxy for unit condition, based on the assumption that the unit hasn’t seen significant renovations in the last 25 years while it’s been occupied,” Riggs said.
 “That’s not a perfect solution, but that’s a reasonable gate-keeping device to identify units that need more renovation.”